To request changes to these standards, file an RFC.

 Hotfixing a released document¶

-The procedure above (Releasing a new version from the master branch) describes how to make a new version of a document from the
+The procedure above (Releasing a new version from the main branch) describes how to make a new version of a document from the

 Sometimes it is necessary to hotfix a released document to fix a typo or make a similar minor change.